List of awards and nominations received by Ellie Goulding: British LGBT Awards

+The British LGBT Awards are a British award show that aim to "recognise individuals and organizations that display outstanding commitment to the LGBT community".
+Goulding has been awarded once.

 BT Digital Music Awards

 The BT Digital Music Awards (DMA) was a British music award ceremony held annually for 10 years from 2002 to 2011 (with no ceremony in 2009).
 Music industry professionals nominated artists, venues and hardware into the Judge's Choice award categories.
 The rest of the awards were made up of People's Choice Awards, voted for by the public.
-Goulding has 3 nominations.
+Goulding has received three nominations.

+Cannes Lions International Festival of Creativity

+The Cannes Lions International Festival of Creativity celebrates the best of creativity in brand communication, advertising, and related fields.
+Ellie Goulding, alongside collaborators Chris Ketley and Joe Kearns, won the Silver Lion in the Entertainment Music category at the 2017 ceremony for their original composition in the online advert "Break The Routine" which was made to raise awareness about domestic violence by the National Centre for Domestic Violence and Victim Support in the United Kingdom.

 Cosmopolitan's Ultimate Women of the Year Awards

+The Cosmopolitan's Ultimate Women of the Year Awards are hosted by Cosmopolitan UK magazine every year.
+These awards focus on celebrating women from a range of fields including: entertainment, sports, business and music.
+Goulding was awarded with the Ultimate Music Star Award in 2013.

 Danish Music Awards

 The Danish Music Awards (DMA) is a Danish award show.
 The show has been arranged by IFPI since 1989, and was originally called IFPI-prisen ("IFPI-Award") until 1991, when it changed its name to Dansk Grammy ("Danish Grammy").
 The current name was given in 2001, after the American Grammy Awards registered the name Grammy as their trademark.
-Goulding has 1 Nominated.
+Goulding has received one nomination.

+Electronic Dance Music Awards

+The Electronic Dance Music Awards (also known as EDMAs) is an annual music award show focusing on electronic dance music.
+Goulding has received seven nominations.

+EMA Awards

+The Environmental Media Association (EMA) Awards recognizes productions for environmental excellence.
+At the 33rd annual ceremony, Goulding's concert film "Monumental: Ellie Goulding at Kew Gardens" earned a nomination for Best Variety Television and won.

 Latin American Music Awards

 The Latin American Music Awards (Latin AMAs) is an annual American music award to be presented by Telemundo.
 It is the Spanish-language counterpart of the American Music Awards (AMAs) produced by the Dick Clark Productions.
 Goulding received one nomination.